johnparente97/Module_8_Challenge/README.md

-# Module_8_Challenge
+### Module_8_Challenge

-## Dataset Overview
+#### Dataset Overview
-The dataset encompassed Google search trend data and Mercado Libre's stock prices spanning approximately five years.
-Our objective was to delve into these datasets to uncover underlying trends and patterns.
+The dataset consisted of Google search trend data and Mercado Libre's stock prices spanning approximately five years.
+The objective was to examine these datasets to uncover underlying trends and patterns.

-### Data Analysis:
+##### Data Analysis:

-#### Our comprehensive analysis involved:
+###### The comprehensive analysis involved:

-Examining Google search activity for Mercado Libre to identify peak and off-peak days, as well as hourly traffic patterns.
+- Examining Google search activity for Mercado Libre to identify peak and off-peak days, as well as hourly traffic patterns.
-Conducting an in-depth exploration of stock price trends across various time periods to understand their correlation and dependency on the company's performance.
+- Conducting an in-depth exploration of stock price trends across various time periods to understand their correlation and dependency on the company's performance.

-### Key Findings:
+##### Key Findings:

-Identified distinct patterns in Google search activity, revealing peak days, off-peak periods, and hourly traffic fluctuations.
+- Identified distinct patterns in Google search activity, revealing peak days, off-peak periods, and hourly traffic fluctuations.
-Analyzed stock price trends to discern correlations with company performance and external factors.
+- Analyzed stock price trends to discern correlations with company performance and external factors.

-### Predictions:
+##### Predictions:

-Leveraging the insights gleaned from our data analysis, we employed the Prophet1 module for predictive modeling.
-Our goal was to forecast trends for the next 80 days based on the search data.
-These forecasts, underpinned by robust data analysis, provide valuable insights for strategic decision-making, guiding future actions and initiatives.
+Drawing upon the insights derived from my data analysis, I utilized the Prophet module for predictive modeling.
+The objective was to forecast trends for the next 80 days based on the search data.
+These forecasts, supported by in-depth data analysis, provide valuable insights for strategic decision-making, guiding future actions and initiatives.